Aktualisiert: 19. Aug.

 And it is an important one, as you will naturally tend to go into the direction of where you believe success to be.
 It is a life-direction giving concept.
-That is also the reason ass to why I think that in this context we can use "success" and "meaning" as synonumous terms, as whatever you believe success to be, you must also represent something meaningful for you.
-That is why you defined it as success.
+That is also the reason as to why I think that in this context we can use "success" and "meaning" as synonumous terms, because whatever you believe success to be, must also represent something meaningful to you.
+That is why you defined it as success in the first place.
 You could not say success means to me xyz, but xyz is meaningless to me.
-And success/meaning are direction giving concepts in your thinking, as they denote something "good" to you.
 You cannot but strive into a direction which seems good to you.
 Therefore whatever you believe success to be is of very high importance to your whole life.

 Something is relative, if it gains its meaning by comparison to something else.